hello@730dc.com

 Co-Founders: Michael Mellody and Nick Desien

-Editors and Writers: Christina Pappas, Alyssa Alfonso, Jessica Sheng, Michelle Delgado, Colleen Shaffer, Rachel Mulbry, Tomás Deza, Michelle Goldchain, Matt Gayer, Marcus K. Dowling, Andrew Peng, Kiki Pierce, Dalton Vogler, Katie Malon, Rahwa Fessehatzion, Hana Ford, Ashira Morris, Yuri Chang, Elsa Voytas, Leah Salgado, John Harding, Dhanya Addanki, David Oliver, Margaret Kaufmann, Sheehan Whelan, Lovinia Reynolds, Ilana Ostrin, Ellen Squires, Julie Rubin and Linda Flynn.
+Editors and Writers: Christina Pappas, Nina Kanakarajavelu, Lily Strelich, Alyssa Alfonso, Rachel Abastillas, Ariana Mushnick, Patrick McMahon, Jessica Sheng, Michelle Delgado, Colleen Shaffer, David Meni, Rachel Mulbry, Tomás Deza, Matt Gayer, Marcus K. Dowling, Andrew Peng, Dalton Vogler, Katie Malon, Rahwa Fessehatzion, Hana Ford, Ashira Morris, Yuri Chang, Elsa Voytas, Leah Salgado, John Harding, Dhanya Addanki, David Oliver, Margaret Kaufmann, Sheehan Whelan, Lovinia Reynolds, Ilana Ostrin, Ellen Squires, Julie Rubin, Jay Venables, and Linda Flynn.